FranzZemen/bsh-jasker/README.md

 ## Current Functionality:

+### Since v.0.1.4

+  - State entry tasks implemented.
+You can now define entry tasks that occur when the state is entered.
+However, rollback upon failure is not yet available.
+You'll need to handle that yourself.
+See the JaskerEntryTask api and the entryTasks configuration documentation.

 ### Since v.0.1.1

   - Classes implementing Jasker APIs (currently, such as JaskerNextDecision) now accept a promise as a first parameter to their functional methods.
 That promise is passed from Jasker, and must be returned by those methods.
 In this manner Jasker controls the promise implementation api; also this allows Jasker to ensure that the promise includes a timeout .
 See the changes to the config object and the addition of the  promiseTimeout option.